 Well, we've got it all!
-Here's a fun post that has food, fun, things to do and places to visit to celebrate Cinco de Mayo!
+Here's a fun post that has food, fun, things to do and more to celebrate Cinco de Mayo!

 It's kind of funny that the first time I ate guacamole was before Cenz was born-- and I loved it!
 I was teaching at the time, it was the end of the school year and us teachers had the rare luxury of a one hour lunch break.
 It must have been one of those conference days, because lunch breaks were never long enough to go out for lunch!

 Anyway, our school was located downtown and there were a number of great restaurants nearby.
 Someone suggested Mexican food and off we went!

 I remember the warm, sunny day and sitting outside on the cafe patio with my coworkers and enjoying every minute and appreciating the moment!

 Well, as we prepared to order, the guacamole appetizer on the menu caught my eye!
 I had never tried it before!

 Well, for some reason two of us- I- who was expecting and my other co-worker (who was also expecting!) thought it sounded really good!
 I didn't really have any cravings in my pregnancy, but this was the closest I came to one and both of us just couldn't resist!

 The two of us tried it and agreed that this guacamole was nothing short of amazing!
 To this day, I think it was the best guacamole I've ever had in a restaurant!
 The very accommodating waitress gave us the exact recipe and it made a lasting impression!

 We have a pretty good recipe too if I do say so myself!
 So, if eating out or doing takeout is not in the cards this year for Cinco de Mayo, give our little guacamole recipe a try!